STAND IN THE GAP

 War of Ideologies

-For Christians, university can be a dangerous place as the vast majority indoctrinate young people into a secular, atheistic, and materialistic worldview.
+For Christians, university can be a very hostile and dangerous place as the vast majority of them indoctrinate young people into a secular, atheistic, and materialistic worldview.
 In fact, of children raised in a Christian household, over 60% leave the church during college never to return.
-In fact, a recent Barna study has shown that less than half of one percent of college age students in America now hold a Biblical worldview.
-This doesn't mean that Christians shouldn't attend university, but it does mean that we should prepare and equip our students with a solid Biblical foundation and arm them with information before sending them into a battleground of ideology.
+Furthermore, a recent Barna study has shown that less than half of one percent of college age students in America now hold a Biblical worldview.
+This doesn't mean that Christians shouldn't attend university, but it does mean that we should prepare and equip our students with a solid Biblical foundation and arm them with information before sending them into a war zone of ideologies.

 A Discipleship Training School is the perfect gap year program to equip you for your next step, whether your call is to the mission field or to the marketplace.
 Not only will it provide a biblical worldview, but it will establish spiritual disciplines in your life and form habits that will aid your Christian walk for the rest of your life.
 A gap year is also the best time to explore your gifts and calling so that if you do go on to university, you have a better idea of who you are, and what you want to do with your life.
 The average college student changes their major three times without a gap year, which delays graduation and costs tens of thousands of dollars.
 This is the best time for you to travel and experience missions as well before you commit to a full-time career, get locked into an academic schedule, get married, or become restricted by the burden of student debt or a home mortgage.
 In short, a DTS as a gap year is one of the best decisions you can make for your future and will be one of the most memorable seasons of your life.